 The undergraduate focus of our Percussion Program emphasizes individualized, rigorous instruction and plentiful opportunities to put all you learn into practice.
 You will build a foundation in music theory and aural skills and develop your technique and musicianship through the study of both contemporary solo and chamber literature, digital and electroacoustic practices, and orchestral repertoire.
 The Oberlin percussion curriculum ensures that every student is provided with unique opportunities to shape their distinctive paths.

 Ensembles for Percussionists

-Professor Rosen’s percussion studio is a sonic laboratory and hands-on museum of instruments.
-It’s packed with all manner of mallet instruments and drums, as well as the orchestral battery needed for performance in Oberlin’s ensembles, alongside exotic gongs and drums collected from his travels across Asia.
+The percussion studio is a modular space for creative projects, lessons, and rehearsals.
+It’s packed with all manner of mallet instruments and drums, as well as the orchestral battery needed for performance in Oberlin’s ensembles, alongside unique instruments for specific percussion solos and chamber works.

 Upcoming Percussion Events

 November 10, 2022

 Percussion students gain performance acumen across a broad variety of genres in ensembles large and small.
 They perform in venues on and off campus and participate in recording projects on the Oberlin Music label.
 And, they collaborate with faculty, guest, and student composers in acoustic and electroacoustic works.
 Oberlin percussion alumni are arts leaders.
 They perform around the world in orchestras and new music collectives, in recording studios, and they serve on the faculties of music schools across the country.
 Oberlin double degree percussion alumni have applied their creativity, curiosity, rigor, and distinctive talents to an array of fields including music, finance, the record industry, visual art, arts leadership, and creative producing.